 Why you may need the YubiKey

 Having a unique password that is long, includes multiple digits, symbols, upper- and lowercase letters, is important.
 In fact, the stronger the password, the longer it takes hackers to guess it.
-(You can check your password strength here and create a strong one by using NordPass password generator.)
+(You can check your password strength and create a stronger password using online tools developed by NordPass.)
 However, having a unique password is only half of the battle and cybersecurity experts will recommend you to set 2FA where possible.